 Instead of me just spewing off my favorite examples of great customer service and personal touches (expect some Livefyre stories too, thanks DJ!), I want to hear from you: What brands do you recognize as human?
 Do you have a specific memory of connecting with a company because of your personal experience, not just the product or service?
 Please share your thoughts in the comments below, along with any other questions about my presentation.
 And if you’ll be at BWENY, make sure to post your Twitter handle so we can meet in person!

-When I’m in the writing zone, a keyboard is the only way to go.
+When I’m in the writing zone, a keyboard is the only way to go, since the time I’ve just started and has been doing the custom writing service and up till now when things changed a lot.
 I always have a Moleskine notebook with me for note taking and to jot down any ideas, but my brain goes too fast for hand to keep up on paper.

 I remember in 4th grade we had to write a story about our summer vacation.
 The assignment was to write a fictional story where only one detail was true.
 The story had to be one page, written in cursive.
 If you read my previous post, you know this was an absolute challenge for me.
 I wrote about my trip to Lake Tahoe, where the one fact was that I swam from California to Nevada (the pool at CalNeva is on the state line, pretty clever).